MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

 ---
-title: Manage user account tasks for hybrid users (preview)
+title: Manage synced on-premises users with workflows (preview)
 description: An how to article on how to edit a user account related task to run for hybrid users with Lifecycle workflows.
 author: owinfreyATL
 ms.author: owinfrey